The Ultimate DOT Compliance Checklist for Small Businesses in 2026

 Before a single truck hits the road, you need the right registrations.
 Here's the short list:

-- MC Number (Operating Authority) — If you're hauling other people's freight across state lines, you need this on top of your USDOT.
+• Operating Authority — If you're hauling other people's freight across state lines, you need operating authority on top of your USDOT number.
 It costs $300 and takes about a month to process.
+(Note: FMCSA is phasing out separate MC numbers — your USDOT number is becoming the single identifier for both safety and authority.)

-- BOC-3 Filing — This is just paperwork that says you have a legal representative in each state.
+• BOC-3 Filing — This is just paperwork that says you have a legal representative (called a process agent) in each state.
 A BOC-3 service handles it for you — usually around $30-50.

 2. Driver Files — The Stuff That Catches People Off Guard

-Every driver who operates one of your commercial vehicles needs a qualification file.
+Every driver who operates one of your CMVs (commercial motor vehicles — any vehicle over 10,001 lbs GVWR used for business) needs a DQF (Driver Qualification File).
 This is the #1 thing auditors check, and it's where most companies fall short.
 For each driver, you need:

-- Employment application — Not a one-page form.
+• Employment application — Not a one-page form.
 The DOT version requires 10 years of employment history and 3 years of accident history.
-Yes, really.
+Every gap must be accounted for.

-- Driving record (MVR) — Pull this from the DMV every year.
+• Driving record (MVR) — An MVR (Motor Vehicle Record — your driver's official driving history from the state DMV).
+Pull this every year.
 If your driver has held licenses in multiple states in the past 3 years, you need MVRs from each state.

-- Medical card — The DOT physical.
+• Medical card — The DOT physical.
+Required for all drivers operating vehicles over 10,001 lbs GVWR.
 Good for up to 2 years.
 When it expires, the driver can't legally drive your truck until they get a new one.
 Set a reminder 90 days out.

 Missing or expired items in driver files.
 Set up automated reminders for CDL expirations, medical card renewals, and annual MVR pulls.
 Most carriers who fail audits aren't doing anything wrong — they just forgot to renew something.